KhoaNguyenDucAnh/MM-Det/README.md

 ### Caching Multi-Modal Forgery Representation

 Our method take adavantage of Multi-Modal Forgery Representation (MMFR) based on finetuned LLaVA-1.5 for forgery detection.
 Since the representation is fixed during training and inference, it is recommended to cache the representation before the overall training to reduce time cost.
+For all videos in DVF, we provide a ready dataset for cached MMFR at [BaiduNetDisk](https://pan.baidu.com/s/1ODAfIMRzXlroXG30i5_Bcg?pwd=Haru) (Code: Haru).

-We provide a procedure for caching.
+For customized datasets, we provide a procedure for caching.

 1. Prepare the dataset as [the reconstructed data structure](#reconstruction-dataset), where the data root is denoted as `$RECONSTRUCTION_DATASET_ROOT`
 2. Run the following script to conduct inference on frames based on our finetuned LLaVA.